majamitic774/travel-planner/README.md

 docker compose up -d
 ```

+React updates are applied immediately without restarting containers.

 - Access the application.
    - React: http://localhost:3000
+   - Laravel API is not exposed to the host and is reachable only through the React application

 The ignore files exclude generated lock files and other temporary content.